Kelly Ripa Stuns With Soaking-Wet Hair & Zero Makeup In Rolled-Up Jeans On NYC Streets

-Kelly Ripa tends to be seen in those thigh-skimming minidresses with a full face of makeup.
-The Live! with Kelly and Ryan host has gotten her killer set looks down to an art, although it looks like this television face is a big enough deal to get chased by the paparazzi as soon as she leaves the house.
+Kelly Ripa tends to be seen in thigh-skimming mini dresses with a full face of makeup.
+The Live! with Kelly and Ryan host has gotten her killer set looks down to an art, although it looks like this television star is a big enough deal to get chased by the paparazzi as soon as she leaves the house.

-Photos obtained by The Daily Mail today showed Kelly leaving her NYC home as she headed to the set.
-Kelly was looking super-casual – and super-beautiful – in a wardrobe that wasn’t quite what’s seen as Kelly drives her fans wild on the set of Live!.
-Nonetheless, the look was a stylish one, with Kelly seen rocking a light pair of jeans with rolled-up ankle details, plus a loose t-shirt in a similar color with dark lettering on it.
-Kelly was also seen with a boyish blazer in navy blues, plus white sneakers.
+Photos obtained by The Daily Mail today showed Kelly leaving her New York City home as she headed to the set.
+Kelly was looking super-casual – and super-beautiful – in a wardrobe that wasn’t quite what’s seen as she drives her fans wild on the set of Live!.
+Nonetheless, the look was a stylish one, with Kelly rocking a pair of light jeans which were rolled up at the ankle, and a loose T-shirt in a similar color with dark lettering on it.
+Kelly was also wearing a navy blue blazer and white sneakers.

 Fans will likely have noticed that Kelly was makeup-free and that her hair was wet and slicked back into a bun.
-Presumably, Kelly arrives backstage for the airing with a fresh face for her hair and makeup crew to work on – that would explain the cosmetics-free finish, plus the wet hair.
-Kelly was also seen carrying a cup of coffee and a large envelope of papers, plus a large black backpack.
-Aside from the luggage piece and discreet earrings, there were no accessories.
+Presumably, she arrives backstage for the show taping with a fresh face for her hair and makeup crew to work on; that would explain the cosmetics-free finish, and the wet hair.
+Kelly was also carrying a cup of coffee, a large envelope of papers, and a large black backpack.
+Aside from the backpack and discreet earrings, there were no other accessories to her look.

-Kelly might wear designer dresses and fancy heels, but this star’s mentalities aren’t pretentious.
-Kelly is loved for her raw attitude and real feel, with the star having revealed those sides to her in interviews.
-When Kelly spoke to Bon Appetit, she was asked what her “ish” food was compared to her healthy eats.
+Kelly might wear designer dresses and fancy heels, but this star isn’t pretentious.
+Kelly is loved for her raw attitude and realness, with the star having revealed those sides in interviews.
+When Kelly spoke to Bon Appetit, she was asked what her “ish” food was, compared to her healthy eats.
 Kelly revealed the most ordinary snack in the world.

 “Mark and I used to have peanut butter and jelly as a bedtime snack.
 I’m not sure why.
 Even as a kid, I didn’t really like it, but now here I am.
 I get ciabatta bread, and now I eat half a sandwich before bed, with chunky Skippy peanut butter or Justin’s honey peanut butter and Bonne Maman strawberry or raspberry jam,” Kelly said.

-Ciabatta bread might be slightly fancy, but not many A-List television faces would likely admit to PB&J in interviews.
+Ciabatta bread might be slightly fancy, but not many A-list television stars would likely admit to eating PB&J in interviews.

 Kelly recently turned heads for a pretty hilarious video of herself fully admitting that her miniskirt was “too short for TV.”
 Fans wishing to see more of Kelly should follow her Instagram.